Filtration Aeration

 Output 1 air stone

-• Cheaper than battery-backup models
+• Cheaper than large battery-backup models

-• Simple, reliable design with fewer failure points
+• Simple design with fewer electronic components

 • Immediate operation as soon as sun hits the panel